The Entity / (1983) 20th Century Fox

 Unsure what is real or fiction, Carla is determined to keep her sanity and protect her children.
 Aggressive and relentless, the invisible rapist keeps coming back for more, repeatedly assaulting Carla, but now even follows her outside the walls of the house.

 Seeking help, Carla meets with Dr. Sneiderman (Ron Silver: Timecop 1994, Ali 2001); a highly intelligent and logic based doctor who is intent on seeing Carla through these episodes.
-Unfortunately, matters only escalate, pushing Carla to the edge of madness, leaving Dr. Sneiderman and his staff questioning her mental health.
+Unfortunately, matters only escalate, pushing Carla to the edge of madness, leaving Dr. Sneiderman and his staff questioned her mental health.
 With few people believing she is truly being haunted by a serial rapist, it soon comes into focus that Carla will have to seek help beyond traditional doctors to rid herself of this entity.

 Much like other films produced during the ’70s and ’80s decade, The Entity does have a slow build to emphasise the tense moments ahead.
 For example, there are casual, natural everyday moments directly before each assault on Carla.
 In addition, an extremely nerve-racking soundtrack from Charles Bernstein (Cujo 1983, A Nightmare on Elm Street 1984) is used during each attack, amping up the terror ten fold.